 Why become a History of England Member ?
-I can think of three – hopefully good reasons
+I can think of four- good reasons

-- You get immediate access to a catalogue of over 85 hours of history podcasts
+- You get immediate access to a catalogue of over 100 hours of history podcasts from me

 - You will be supporting me to keep producing the free History of England podcast

-There is no advertising on Shedcasts, and you can download it to most Apple and Android apps, and listen to it just like to listen to the freebies, though on a separate feed.
+You can download shedcasts to most Apple and Android apps, and listen to it just like to listen to the freebies, though on a separate feed.
 You can access quizzes, and from time to time we have polls and prizes.
 You get transcripts too.